 Did you know that decaffeinated coffee contains some caffeine?

-Harm of drinking coffee
+Side effects of coffee

 Caffeinated coffee consumption may increase blood pressure, especially in patients who have borderline and unstable blood pressure levels.

 One study suggested that excessive unfiltered consumption of coffee could increase the chance of having coronary heart disease.
 However, this conclusion could not be verified in other studies.
-As I have mentioned previously, unfiltered coffee might increase the blood cholesterol level and because high blood cholesterol is a risk factor for heart disease, further evaluation of this finding is warranted.

 Coffee can also increase the blood homocysteine level.
 And an elevated homocysteine level might increase the risk of coronary heart disease.
 This is especially true in individuals who consume more than 4 cups of coffee a day.

-There are some conflicting data about the association between coffee and miscarriage.
+We have conflicting data about the association between coffee and miscarriage.
 Several studies have suggested that consumption of more than 300 mg of caffeine per day could increase the chance of having miscarriage.

 Urinary frequency: Coffee could irritate the urinary tract, causing burning with urination and increased urinary frequency.
-This is a common complaint that I hear in the office.
-You might have also experienced it.

-Withdrawal symptoms: sudden discontinuation of drinking coffee could result in withdrawal symptoms such as headache, fatigue, depressed mood, irritability, insomnia and poor concentration.
+Withdrawal symptoms: sudden discontinuation of drinking coffee could result in withdrawal symptoms such as headache, fatigue, depressed mood, irritability, insomnia, and poor concentration.

-Alzheimer’s disease: Studies have shown a small benefit of drinking caffeinated coffee in protecting against Alzheimer’s disease by reducing the activity of beta amyloid plaques.
+Alzheimer’s disease: Studies have shown a small benefit of drinking caffeinated coffee in protecting against Alzheimer’s disease by reducing the activity of beta-amyloid plaques.
 These plaques may have a causative role in this condition.

 Diabetes Mellitus: Several studies reported that individuals drinking a higher amount of coffee (between 4-6 cups) daily had a lower rate of type 2 diabetes mellitus.
 The mechanism of this process is unclear, but some experts suggest that it could be related to the increased production of adiponectin—a hormone that affects insulin and blood sugar levels.